Thomann DNA

 Our way of work

-- Take ownership: We work driven by solutions, quality, success and data.
-The Web Team owns the product and code.
-It is responsible and accountable.
+• Take ownership: We work driven by solutions, quality, success, and data.
+The teams own their product (or product parts) and code.
+They are responsible and accountable.
 Each role contributes with their own skills.

 No Gos